 Impax Reports Positive Environmental Impact for 2020

 Portico’s investment team made a $20 million social impact first (SIF) investment in an Impax environment-focused strategy in 2016.
 The information below paints a picture of the positive environmental impact created by this investment during 2020.

 Impax Asset Management is a U.K.-based global stock investment manager making a worldwide difference for the environment.
 It invests in companies pursuing positive environmental strategies with measurable outcomes, including wind farms, solar technology, and wastewater-reduction and -treatment techniques.
 Impax expects these companies to flourish as the global economy transitions to a more sustainable model.

-“This impact report is part of the return on investment for members who, in 2019, were invested in the ELCA Social Purpose Bond Fund or any of the Social Purpose Balanced Funds,*” said Erin Ripperger, Portico’s senior socially responsible investment analyst.
-“This is their opportunity to celebrate the many ways their investment had positive impact on the environment.”
+“This impact report is part of the return on investment for members who, in 2020, were invested in the ELCA Social Purpose Balanced Funds, or the Portico social purpose target date funds (TDFs) which replaced them in October 2020,*” said Erin Ripperger, Portico’s senior socially responsible investment analyst.
+“This annual report is their opportunity to celebrate the many ways their investment had positive impact on the environment.”

 What is Social Impact First (SIF) Investing?

 To help achieve measurable social impact, 14 of Portico’s 15 social purpose funds employ a form of positive social investing called social impact first (SIF) on up to 10% of fund assets (excluding the Portico Stock Index Social Purpose Fund).
 SIF investments accept a somewhat lower projected return and/or somewhat higher projected risk on up to 10% of the fund’s investments in order to invest in companies and organizations that support initiatives like affordable housing, reduced greenhouse emissions, and renewable energy.